0x00nullSec/Writeups/SiXeS/SiXeS.md

 ![](attachments/Clipboard_07.png)

-Digging further into the DB with the same method, we also find a users table with one single entry
+Digging further into the DB with the same method, we also find a table "users" with one single entry:

 | username | password | role |
 | --- | --- | --- |
 | webmaster | c78180d394684c07d6d87b291d8fe533 | admin |

 These might be the credentials required for logging in to the "Restricted area" of the page.
 Password is an md5 hash but unfortunately it seems to be too strong to break.
+Good indicator (at least for CTF Boxes) is that google does not find any clear text results.
-And the SQL UNION SELECT attack does not provide us the possibility to INSERT or UPDATE any records in the database.
+And unfortunately the SQL UNION SELECT attack does not provide us the possibility to INSERT or UPDATE any records in the database.
 So we are stuck here ...

 ## Flag 3: XSS cookie stealing
 Let's again focus on the webpage.
 We need to find a way to access the restricted area.
 We know that the username probably is "webmaster", but are stuck on the pw.

 ![](attachments/Clipboard_08.png)

-So let's have a look at the "Contact" page where we can fill a feedback formular and send it to the webmaster.
+So let's have a look at the "Contact" page where we can fill a feedback formular and send it to the webmaster?

 ![](attachments/Clipboard_09.png)

 Let's imagine:
 Someone should receive and read what we're sending here?
 Maybe this someone is logged into the restricted area while reading what we send?

 Let's see what happens if we are trying to trick him into opening an "malicious" link.